What is lead generation?

-Whether it’s written content like ebooks and blog posts or video content formatted as how-to’s and webinars, you have a chance to provide informational content to aid and educate website visitors.
-Most users online use search engines to retrieve information so creating content based around your target audience’s questions will not only help provide them with answers and action items, but help increase your visibility online.
+Whether it’s written content like eBooks and blog posts or how-to videos and webinars, you need to provide informational content to educate website visitors.
+Most users online use search engines to retrieve information, so creating content based on your target audience’s questions will not only help provide them with answers and action items, but will also help increase your visibility online.

 From there, you can educate and later persuade them of the value of your product, ending with calls to action or CTAs that direct them through to your order form, e-commerce store or enquiry page.
 Also consider downloadable and gated content to help capture lead information.

-In contrast, outbound marketing campaigns involve going out to meet your target audience where they are, using techniques like event marketing and trade show kiosks as well as reaching out via cold calling.
+Outbound marketing involves going out to meet your target audience where they are, using techniques such as event marketing and trade show kiosks, paid advertising, or even cold calling.